You Love Hedgehogs and Feel Like Having One. But, Do You Think It Could Be a Good Idea?

 This time can let them explore out of the new habitat supervised, or as simple as letting them sleep in a blanket on your lap while watching a TV show or reading.

-Hedgehogs are very sensitive to the cold too, and can go into hibernation if the temperature is much below 73°F.
+Hedgehogs are also very sensitive to the cold and can hibernate if the temperature is below 73°F (22 °C.)

-You should not let your hedgie attempting to go into hibernation as this can be deadly out of their natural habitat.
+It would help if you did not let your hedgie attempt to go into hibernation, as this can be deadly out of their natural habitat.

-It’s important to make sure to keep the room temperature within 73 to 78°F.
+It’s essential to keep the room temperature within 73 to 78°F.

-If you don’t like to keep your home that warm, note that you can get a small, inexpensive space heater just to keep the hedgehog’s area warm.
+If you dislike keeping your home warm, note that you can get a small, inexpensive space heater to keep the hedgehog’s area warm.

-Are You Wiling to Handle the Hedgehog’s Quills?
+Are You Willing to Handle the Hedgehog’s Quills?

-While hedgehog’s quills are not so sharp as to pierce the skin, they are a bit sharp and can be unpleasant for some people to touch.
+While hedgehog’s quills are not so sharp as to pierce the skin, they could be harsh and unpleasant for some people to touch.